rederyk/pwnagotchi_GPSD-ng/README.md

 GPS module/dongle and/or Phone (IOS/Android) ------> GPSD ------> GPSD-ng ------> Pwnagotchi

 # Install
+- Copy gpsd-ng.py and gpsd-ng.html to your custom plugins directory
 - Install gpsd:
   - "apt-get install gpsd gpsd-clients python3-gps python3-geopy" or compile from gpsd repository
   - Be sure to have the native gpsd python library installed (python3-gps)